 - (A) An Ordinance enacted under S.C.
-Code § 6-29-710 et seq. as amended, governing the incorporated portions of the City of Westminster, Oconee County, South Carolina to regulate and restrict the location and use of buildings, structures and land for trade, industry, residence and for public and quasi-public or other specified uses IN ORDER TO O PROMOTE THE PUBLIC HEALTH, SAFETY, MORALS, CONVENIENCE, AND GENERAL WELFARE; to regulate and limit the height and bulk of buildings and other structures; to accommodate energy conservation; to regulate and to determine the size of yards, courts and open spaces; to regulate and limit the density of population; and for said purposes to divide the city into districts and to establish the boundaries thereof; to provide for changes in the regulations, restrictions and boundaries of such districts; to define certain terms used herein; provide for enforcement; establish a Zoning Board of ZONING Appeals; and impose penalties for the violation of the Zoning Code. - (B) Whenever in the course of administration and enforcement of this zoning ordinance, it is necessary or desirable to make an administrative decision regarding an unusual or rare situation or a situation that is either not addressed or is inadequately addressed, the decision of the City Council shall be made so that the result will not be contrary to the spirit and purpose of the zoning ordinance or injurious to the surrounding pelephorhood or the city in general. - Further, when making administrative decisions, the city may rely on information, data, or documentation provided by the applicant that supports approval of the unusual or rare situation.
+Code § 6-29-710 et seq. as amended, governing the incorporated portions of the City of Westminster, Oconee County, South Carolina to regulate and restrict the location and use of buildings, structures and land for trade, industry, residence and for public and quasi-public or other specified uses in order to promote the public health, safety, morals, convenience, and general welfare; to regulate and limit the height and bulk of buildings and other structures; to accommodate energy conservation; to regulate and to determine the size of yards, courts and open spaces; to regulate and limit the density of population; and for said purposes to divide the city into districts and to establish the boundaries thereof; to provide for changes in the regulations, restrictions and boundaries of such districts; to define certain terms used herein; provide for enforcement; establish a Zoning Board of Zoning Appeals; and impose penalties for the violation of the Zoning Code. - (B) Whenever in the course of administration and enforcement of this zoning ordinance, it is necessary or desirable to make an administrative decision regarding an unusual or rare situation or a situation that is either not addressed or is inadequately addressed, the decision of the City Council shall be made so that the result will not be contrary to the spirit and purpose of the zoning ordinance or injurious to the surrounding neighborhood or the city in general. - (C) Further, when making administrative decisions, the city may rely on information, data, or documentation provided by the applicant that supports approval of the unusual or rare situation.
 The applicant may offer concessions to the city to offset and/or mitigate the impact of any approval of the unusual or rare situation.

-All such concessions must be deemed as to being in the best interest of the city. - (P) Upon determining that the situation is "rare or unusual" and that the result of such a decision is not contrary to the spirit and purpose of the zoning ordinance, the City Council may make the administrative decision by simple majority vote.
-[DISCUSS]
+All such concessions must be deemed as to being in the best interest of the city. - (D) Upon determining that the situation is "rare or unusual" and that the result of such a decision is not contrary to the spirit and purpose of the zoning ordinance, the City Council may make the administrative decision by a simple majority vote.